pollyolly/WORDPRESS-NOTES/README.md

 	#location / {
         #	try_files $uri $uri/ /index.php?$args;
 	#}
+        # THIS NEEDS TO BE AT THE BOTTOM BEFORE OTHER PHP CONFIGS
         location ~ \.php$ {
 		#fastcgi_split_path_info ^(/wp_hotel_booking)(/.*)$; #subdirectory
                 #NOTE: You should have "cgi.fix_pathinfo = 0;" in php.ini